iGyalchester/BakendJab/README.md

  - UI should display the categoriesof books available and upon clicking should display only books in that category

 ### Code Review

-- We will have a 1-1 code review via zoom (breakout room) once completed.
+- We will have a 1-1 code review via zoom (breakout room) on TUESDAY.
 - Have your sample JSON test Payload for postman available to type in manually

+### PASSION PROJECT
+- ADD ONE MORE FEATURE THIS WEEKEND - YOUR CHOICE !!!